-- In 2022 MAG initiated a comprehensive data review and drilling campaign on the Larder Project.
-The drilling program focused below and lateral to potential mineralization shoots. - In total, 10 holes (10,484 meters) were drilled in 2022 by the Company at the Cadillac Larder Break East zone of the project.
-The drilling campaign has proven the geological units exist at depth and has allowed for the acquisition of structural data at depths never recorded in the history of the project.
-Assay results extended the Bear East mineralization down to a depth of 600 meters from surface. - Drilling continued in January 2023 in the Swansea area on the west side of the property.
-These holes tested a geophysical anomaly coincident with the Larder Break.
-All holes reached the target structure intercepting up to 50 metres of pervasive sericite +/- fuchsite/carbonate alteration and silicification within the targeted structure.
-Assays are pending. - 2023 will see continued drilling of the Swansea area, Bear and other priority 2nd and 3rd order structures identified to be potential gold hosts.
+- In 2022, MAG initiated a comprehensive data review and initial drilling on the Larder Project.
+The drilling program focused below and lateral to potential mineralization shoots. - In total, 10 holes (10,413 metres) were drilled in 2022 by the Company on the Cadillac-Larder Break East zone.
+The campaign proved favourable stratigraphy exists at depth and has allowed for the acquisition of the deepest structural data recorded in the history of the property.
+Assay results extended the Bear East mineralization to a depth of 600 metres from surface with isolated gold values up to 5.9 g/t gold. - Drilling in January 2023 focused in the previously underexplored Swansea area on the west side of the property, that tested and confirmed a 730 metres East - West trending geophysical anomaly coincident with the Cadillac-Larder Break (as defined herein).
+In total 4,562 metres in 7 holes were completed with all holes intercepting up to 50 metres of pervasive sericite +/- fuchsite/carbonate alteration and silicification within and surrounding the Cadillac-Larder Break.
+Gold mineralization was encountered in 6 of 7 drillholes across the 730 metres strike length with isolated values ranging from 1.0 to 4.8 g/t gold. - After completing the initial drilling campaign, the geological team embarked on a comprehensive property-wide data re-evaluation which included review of all historic drilling, selective relogging, re-assaying all available pulps with 4-acid digestion, additional geophysics, field mapping and sampling.
+These datasets are now undergoing systematic reinterpretation to build a unified project model for developing a well-defined pipeline of drill targets to be tested by multiple rigs turning over the next year and a half.